jmalem/coding-challenge/README.md

 ## Intro

+The challenge was done by using BFS to get all the subordinates of a user Why BFS and not DFS, BFS considers all neighbours first, thus will include all the subordinates of a user and DFS is more suitable to see whether a path exists between 2 nodes

+## Solution

+1. Get a list of all the subordinate roles by using BFS
+2. Get users from the users list which roles are included in the subordinate role list

 ## Setup

-- Clone the repository
+1. Clone the repository
-- change directory to project directory `cd coding-challenge`
+2. change directory to project directory `cd coding-challenge`
-- install dependencies `npm install`
+3. install dependencies `npm install`

 ## Running